 The 132 credit-hour aerospace engineering undergraduate curriculum is built on fundamental disciplines that will help you understand the design and performance of aerospace vehicles and their integrated subsystems.
 A set of integrated, interdisciplinary lab courses will give you hands-on learning experiences every year.
 The Math Options and free elective courses will help you tailor your educational program to fulfill individual interests and chosen career paths.
 The AE Options courses will broaden your knowledge and promote a more in-depth background in a chosen discipline or application of aerospace engineering.
+The AE Five-year Course Schedule shows all of the possibilities.

 Research, internships, co-ops, and competitions are options that will help you round out your educational experience.